George Fries

-George Fries (1799 – November 13, 1866) was a physician and a two-term U.S. Representative from Ohio from 1845 to 1849.
+George Fries (1799 – November 13, 1866) was a medical dictor and a two-term U.S. Representative from Ohio from 1845 to 1849.

 Life and career

 Born in Pennsylvania in 1799, Fries attended the common schools.
 He studied medicine and commenced practice in Hanoverton, Ohio, in 1833.

 Congress

 Fries was elected as a Democrat to the Twenty-ninth and Thirtieth Congresses (March 4, 1845-March 3, 1849).
 He declined to be a candidate for renomination in 1848.

 Fries subsequently moved to Cincinnati, Ohio, and resumed the practice of medicine.
-He served as the treasurer of Hamilton County, Ohio from 1860-1862 during the first years of the American Civil War before retiring from public service.
+He served as the treasurer of Hamilton County, Ohio from 1860 to 1862 during the first years of the American Civil War before retiring from public service.

 Death

 He died in Cincinnati, Ohio, on November 13, 1866, and was interred in the Catholic Cemetery.